tyler-dane/cheatsheets/vim-cheatsheet.md

 ### Deleting
 ```
 dw      		# Deletes from cursor to end of word
 daw     		# "Delete a word" (deletes entire word under cursor)
 caw     		# "Change a word" (deletes the word under the cursor and put you in insert mode)
-d$      #Deletes to end of line
+d$      		# Deletes to end of line
-de      #Deletes to end of current word
+de      		# Deletes to end of current word
-dd      #Deletes entire line
+dd      		# Deletes entire line
+C			# Deletes to end of line and enters Insert mode.
+Pair with `_` for quickly replace lines
-:a,bd   #Deletes from a to b
+:a,bd   		# Deletes from a to b
-:,bd    #Deletes from current location to b
+:,bd    		# Deletes from current location to b
+:%s/phrase//gc		# Delete each 'phrase' in document, prompting for comfirmation

 ```

 ### Execute Commands